 PLEASE DO NOT WRITE US IF YOU HAVE TO REPEATEDLY UNINSTALL AND REINSTALL AFTER YOU UPDATE TO THE PLAY STORE.
 AS NOTED ABOVE, IF A NEWER VERSION IS INCOMPATIBLE WITH YOUR DEVICE, DO NOT USE IT.
 INSTEAD, REVERT BACK TO THE ONE THAT WORKS AND KEEP IT THERE.

-Unfortunately, we don't have a solution for you yet.
-Some people have commented their devices work, but have not provided clear instructions for the rest of us.
-If you are one of these people, please let us know what you did.
+Some people have commented their devices work, but others are still having problems.
+If you have resolved your issue on one of these devices, please let us know what you did.
 If you'd like to help us troubleshoot, please email us.
 Include as much specific information as you can.
-We will work with you to resolve this once and for all.
+We will work with you to resolve this issue for these devices once and for all.

 PLAY STORE UPDATE: